Kaushikdey647/oopsy_bombsy/README.md

 An object when dropped in space can hit the earth with so much force that it releases enough energy to annihilate the earth.

 Luckily the international space agency had preventive measures just in case such a situation arises.
-It had a series of rocket powered platforms that help to slow down the speed of the ball before it annihilates the earth. but due to poor maintainance a few of these platforms can trigger the bomb to explode.
+It had a series of rocket powered platforms that help to slow down the speed of the ball before it annihilates the earth.
+But due to poor maintainance a few of these platforms can trigger the bomb to explode.

 Can you save the earth by aiding the bomb to fall gracefully?